 GoTo Meeting is known for dependable performance plus automatic transcription that turns meetings into searchable notes.

-Transcripts are accurate and include speaker identification, which is especially useful for compliance, client deliverables, and review.
-You also get unlimited cloud recording on supported tiers, a smart meeting assistant, personal meeting rooms, and mobile whiteboards.
+Transcripts are accurate and include speaker identification (with support for multiple languages on Business accounts).
+You also get cloud recording, a smart meeting assistant, personal meeting rooms, and mobile whiteboards.

 Admin tools cover user management, permissions, and analytics from a central dashboard.
 Entry pricing is affordable, with business and enterprise plans lifting participant caps and unlocking advanced features.